Faizon Love

-Faizon Andre Love (born Langston Faizon Santisima; June 14, 1968) is a Cuban-born American actor and comedian.
-He is best known for his roles in the comedy films The Meteor Man, Don't Be a Menace, Friday, B*A*P*S, Elf, The Replacements, Made, and Couples Retreat, as well as the voice of Sean "Sweet" Johnson in the video game Grand Theft Auto: San Andreas and his role as Wendell Wilcox on The Parent 'Hood.
+Faizon Andre Love (born Langston Faizon Santisima; June 14, 1968) is an American actor and comedian.
+He is best known for his roles in the comedy films The Meteor Man (1993), Friday (1995), Don't Be a Menace to South Central While Drinking Your Juice in the Hood (1996), B.A.P.S.
+(1997), The Replacements (2000), Made, Mr Bones (both 2001), Blue Crush (2002), and Couples Retreat (2009), as well as the voice of Sean "Sweet" Johnson in the action-adventure game Grand Theft Auto: San Andreas (2004) and his role as Wendell Wilcox on the sitcom television series The Parent 'Hood (1995–1999).

 Early life

-Love was born Langston Faizon Santisima in Santiago de Cuba on June 14, 1968.
+Love was born in Santiago de Cuba on June 14, 1968.
 He has described himself as a military brat who was raised in Southeast San Diego, California and Newark, New Jersey because of his father's career in the U.S. Navy.
 He graduated from Morse High School in Southeast San Diego.

 Career

-Love got his start as a stand-up comedian at age 15 and made his acting debut in an off-Broadway at the age of 19.
+Love got his start as a stand-up comedian at age 15 and made his acting debut in an off-Broadway play at the age of 19.
 His film debut, Bebe's Kids, saw him provide the voice of comedian Robin Harris, who died before production began on the film; Love offered a close vocal impression of Harris.
 He then had a role in The Meteor Man, starring Robert Townsend.
 Townsend then cast Love in a co-starring role on his sitcom The Parent 'Hood.

 He followed up this role with a breakout performance as the drug supplier Big Worm in the 1995 film Friday.
 Follow-up films have included 3 Strikes, Elf, Don't Be a Menace to South Central While Drinking Your Juice in the Hood, Money Talks, Wonderland, The Fighting Temptations, and Idlewild.
 In 2001, Love guest-starred in the Ludacris single "Freaky Thangs" from the album Word of Mouf.
 The same year, he made a cameo appearance as a bus driver, in the music video for Lil Jon & The East Side Boys' single "Put Yo Hood Up".

 Love lent his voice to the video game Grand Theft Auto: San Andreas (2004), portraying Sean "Sweet" Johnson, the leader of the Grove Street Families and the older brother of the game's protagonist.
 He co-starred in Couples Retreat (2009), a comedy film chronicling four couples who partake in therapy sessions at a tropical island resort.

 In 2012, he played Stringer Bell in a satirical trailer for The Wire: The Musical.
 In June of that year, he started to appear in a series of commercials for Boost Mobile, promoting its new 4G phones.